Proper Time, Coordinate Systems, and

 The fact that (2) is replaced by (1) in STR is very peculiar indeed.
 It means that the rate of internal process in a system like a clock (whether it is a mechanical, chemical, or radioactive clock) is automatically connected to the motion of the clock in space.
 If we speed up a clock in motion through space, the rate of internal process slows down in a precise way to compensate for the motion through space.

 The great mystery is that there is no apparent mechanism for this effect, called time dilation.
-In classical physics, to slow down a clock, we have to apply some force like friction to its internal mechanism: but in STR, the physical process of a system is slowed down just by moving it around.
+In classical physics, to slow down a clock, we have to apply some force like friction to its internal mechanism.
+In STR, the physical process of a system is slowed down just by moving it around.
 This applies equally to all physical processes.
 For instance, a radioactive isotope decays more slowly at high speed.
-And even animals, including human beings, should age more slowly if they move around at high speed, giving rise to the ‘Twin’s Paradox’.
+And even animals, including human beings, should age more slowly if they move around at high speed, giving rise to the Twin Paradox.

 But before moving on to the explanation, we need to discuss the concepts of coordinate systems for space and time, which we have been assuming so far without explanation.